-All the cool kids are talking about RPA (Robot Process Automation), but talk isn’t getting the job done.
+All the cool kids are talking about RPA (Robotic Process Automation), but talk isn’t getting the job done.
 Every day we hear good ideas that are being discussed, considered for implementation, or simply in queue; and all are simply competing for focus and attention.

 RPA implementations should be “short and sweet”.
 Much like investing in the stock market, don’t try to time the market for that one big score - begin with divesting in small scenarios and build the portfolio rather than go through analysis paralysis and aim for that “one big process” to automate.
 The faster you start; the ROI compounding will take care of the benefits through quick wins.
 We used a term in the mobile app days around “fail fast”, and I would always add we should also “fail smart”.
 That concept applies for RPA as well.
 Since the implementations are short and benefits can be measured in a few days, the quick win scenarios should become a core component of your RPA strategy.
 Measure and expect to make quick adjustments; then expand the Robot until you see returns.
 Rarely is the outcome a failure that leads to abandoning the idea, usually new learnings lead to a “better” task that can be automated.